LEGO Iron Man Mark 3 (76344) Review: The Perfect Iron Man

 That said, this is a wonderful shared build for a dad and an older, Iron-Man-loving kid.
 The relaxed pacing makes it easy to hand over sub-assemblies, and there is real magic in watching the faceplate come together with someone who knows exactly which film this armour is from.
 Once it is on the shelf, it becomes a quiet family fixture — the piece visitors notice, the one the kids point at when friends come over.

 For the Iron Man dad who is the real audience here, the build itself is the reward.
-Assembling the Mark 3 panel by panel, fitting the lacquered-gold accents, settling the finished figure onto its base — it is exactly the kind of calm, nostalgic evening project that justifies the price on its own.
+Assembling the Mark 3 panel by panel, fitting the lacquered-gold accents, settling the finished figure onto its base — it is exactly the kind of calm, nostalgic evening project that justifies the purchase on its own.

-As with all premium LEGO collector sets, the long-term value tends to hold well once a set retires — but that is a footnote.
+The per-piece maths is the wrong lens here anyway — what you are buying is finish-per-euro, and on that measure the Mark 3 is one of the best deals in LEGO’s adult line-up right now.
+As with all premium collector sets, long-term value tends to hold well once a set retires, but that is a footnote.
 The real reason to buy this is that it is one of the most elegant Marvel pieces you can put on a shelf, and it earns its place every single day it sits there.
-For Patrick, it is the standout of the whole 2026 Marvel wave, and it is not hard to see why.
+For me, it is the standout of the whole 2026 Marvel wave.

 Pros